alphagov/govuk-network-data/README.md

 `python src/data/bq_extract_data.py 2018-10-18 2018-10-18 raw_output_dir test prelim_meta_standard_query_with_pageseq --standard`
 In the above example, the SQL query exists as 'prelim_meta_standard_query_with_pageseq.sql' in the $QUERIES_DIR directory.

+# Converting raw big query data to processed_journey data

-## Creating a csv with each row a processed user journey with session information rolled into it
+This creates a csv where each row is a processed user journey and has session information rolled into it.

-For example is 3 users went A -> B -> C on different devices, then this would be a single row with a column containing a device dictionary where the device is the key and the value is the number of sessions using that device.
-E.g., `{'mobile':1, 'tablet':1, 'desktop':1}`.
+For example if 3 users went A -> B -> C on different devices, then this would be represented as a single row with a column containing a device dictionary (See table below: DeviceCategories).

 This processing script can also merge different inputs such as data extracts from different days.